Stirling Macedonia FC: Floreat Athena

 Stirling have an intense rivalry with Greek club Floreat Athena FC.
 The rivalry stems from the Macedonia naming dispute, but also from the fact that the two clubs are some of Perth's largest and most successful and have often contested each other for silverware.
 In 2015, the Stirling captain at the time, Miki Vujacic, described the rivalry in depth:

+It's the most important game of the year, every year, for the supporters and everyone involved in both clubs.
+League positions mean nothing.
+Having played for both clubs, the message before each Stirling versus Floreat game was always that it's a 'must win', almost as if every other game was a 'warm-up' to the derby.
+Winning against your old rivals is something special, supporters you didn't know existed come out of the woodwork and buy you a beer after the game, and I swear it tastes so much better after beating them.

 In the same interview, Floreat's skipper at the time, Ludovic Boi, also commented on the rivalry, saying that:

+Whether playing for Stirling or Floreat, this game will be tough no matter which side you are on.
+The history goes way back before I even started playing and you can see what it means when winning these games to the fans and the players.

 Olympic Kingsway

 Olympic Kingsway SC are another one of Stirling's other biggest rivals.
 Also a Greek club like Floreat, this rivalry also stems primarily from the naming dispute.
 Kingsway's foundation by Greek Macedonians, as opposed to Floreat's more southern Greek heritage, adds a more focused historical intensity to the rivalry.

 Kingsway were relegated from the top flight in 1999 and did not obtain promotion back up until 2022.
 Their long period of time away from the top flight had allowed the rivalry to simmer down, with occasional clashes only occurring in cup competitions and during Stirling's brief period in the WA State League in 2002, 2020 and 2021.
 However, after an extensive club rebuild, Kingsway finally won promotion back to the NPL for the 2023 season, meaning the two rivals finally compete against each other once again, reinvigorating the rivalry.